dgmarcus2/marathon-RDB/README.md

 # marathon-RDB
 Simple relational database that stores information about marathon participants.
-Built using Oracle SQL Developer.
+Built using Oracle SQL.